CaltechOpticalObservatories/hispec/hispec/util/pi/README.md

 - Connect to a single PI controller over TCP/IP
 - Connect to a TCP/IP-based daisy chain via a terminal server
 - Automatically detect and select connected devices in a daisy chain
-- Switch between multiple controllers in the same daisy chain
+- Manage multiple controllers in the same daisy chain
 - Log controller actions and errors (with optional quiet mode)
 - Store and recall named positions per controller
 - Query servo and motion status